zeta-chain/docs/docs/developers/omnichain/tutorials/staking.md

 Use `BytesHelperLib.bytesToAddress` to decode the staker's identifier from the `context.origin` bytes.
-We will be using `staker` as a key in the `stakes`, `withdrawAddresses` and `beneficiaries` mappings to store the staker's staked balance, withdraw address and the beneficiary address.
+We will be using `staker` as a key in the `stakes`, `withdraw` and `beneficiary` mappings to store the staker's staked balance, withdraw address and the beneficiary address.

 The `message` parameter contains the data that was passed to the omnichain contract when it was called from the connected chain.
 In our design the first